π£️ What Is Language?

 -

 Sometimes, languages borrow words from each other.
 This happens when people from different groups mix.
-For example, the Setswana word “buka” comes from the English word “book.”
+For example, the Setswana word “sekolo” comes from the English word “school.”

 Different cultures use body language in different ways.
 For example: